 Errors and difficulties of all kinds happen, that’s the nature of life (and business).
 But, if something turns bad, keep in mind that the fulfillment centers can handle common errors with no additional cost.
 Finally, if you determine that partnering with someone for shipping operations might help you out, then consider this option.

-Do the research, as it is a major investment, not only when it comes to money, but also your trust, time, and your precious boxes for someone else to handle.
+Do the research, as having someone else handle your products requires a major investment, not only when it comes to money, but also your trust, your time, and your precious boxes.

 Make sure that this is the right option for you.

 Bit by bit, we got to the closing section of our comprehensive guide to operations and logistics behind shipping.
-The final part of this guide is touching the very tip of the iceberg called labeling and printing.
+In the final part of this guide, we touch the very tip of the iceberg – labelling and printing.

-As the actual moment of shipping approaches, the topic of labeling becomes important.
-You can find broad and deep guides on printing and labeling, also generally, everything that has to do with the appearance of subscription boxes in our blog.
-Feel free to explore those guides, as they will provide useful insights you can almost instantly use in your business.
+As the actual moment of shipping approaches, the topic of labelling becomes important.
+You can find broad and deep guides on printing and labelling, as well as guides to generally everything that has to do with the appearance of subscription boxes, in our blog.
+Feel free to explore them, as they will provide useful insights you can almost instantly use in your business.

-Now, how is labeling and printing connected to preparations for shipping?
+Now, how is labelling and printing connected to preparations for shipping?
 Not in many ways, true, but there are certain aspects you should consider:

-- For labeling – Mind the surface of your subscription boxes, as not all labels act the same in contact with them.
+- For labelling – Mind the surface of your subscription boxes, as not all labels act the same in contact with them.
 Some surfaces are more accommodating to adhesive, but some can cause you unnecessary stress.
 As always, prior research could prevent these (literally) sticky issues.
-Though, sometimes one needs to experience the labeling and figure out what’s causing the problem.
+Though, sometimes one needs to experience the labelling and figure out what’s causing the problem.

-- It could cost a bit more, but it will save you from big losses in the future, as your business grows, even the smallest investment turns into wastery.
+- It could cost a bit more, but it will save you from big losses in the future, as your business grows, even the smallest investment turns into waste.

-- For printing -If you can, pick the label printer that doesn’t take too much time.
+- For printing – If you can, pick a label printer that doesn’t take too much time.
 Depending on the number of subscription boxes you’re going to print, the process can last pretty long.
-While choosing the printing option for your business, make sure it’s both high-quality, so it doesn’t require frequent repairments or replacements.
+While choosing the printing option for your business, make sure it’s both high-quality, so it doesn’t require frequent repairs or replacements.
 But also, try to choose the fastest one, it will pay off for sure.

 - Planning the package design (type, size, safety, appearance)